luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/README.md

 ```
 ![3afb4c0a29e05c80f6ad102767e13c0](https://github.com/luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/assets/57748663/80925c69-f6aa-4658-a7d6-9681af243d71)

-Discriminator model : classify the image from the generator to check whether it real (or) fake images
+Discriminator model : classify the image from the generator to check whether it real (or) fake images.

+(64, 64, 3) is the dimensions of the image , the first two dimensions represent the spatial dimensions (height and width), and the last dimension represents the number of channels
 ```
 model = Sequential(name='discriminator')
 input_shape = (64, 64, 3)